MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/troubleshoot-aks-cluster-creation-issues.md

 To view the details about errors in the [Azure portal](https://portal.azure.com), examine the [Azure activity log](/azure/azure-monitor/essentials/activity-log).
 To find the list of activity logs in the Azure portal, search on **Activity log**.
 Or, select **Notifications** (the bell icon), and then select **More events in the activity log**.

 The list of logs on the **Activity log** page contains a line entry in which the **Operation name** column value is named **Create or Update Managed Cluster**.
-The corresponding **Event initiated by** column value is set to the name of your work or school account.
+The corresponding **Event initiated by** column value is set to the identity name (e.g work, school account or [azure managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#list-user-assigned-managed-identities).
 If the operation is successful, the **Status** column value shows **Accepted**.
 You'll also see suboperation entries for the creation of the cluster components, such as the following operation names:

 - **Create or Update Route Table**
 - **Create or Update Network Security Group**